 Social: Our business impacts society through our relationships with our varied stakeholders, but it starts with our employees.
 We believe in the importance of fostering a diverse, inclusive, and safe workplace, recognizing that through diversity and inclusiveness we gain a variety of perspectives, views, and ideas that strengthen our ability to strategize, communicate, and deliver on our mission.
 Overall, as of December 31, 2020, 43% of our global workforce, 31% of our senior leadership, and 27% of our technical workforce identified as women.
 We established a board of directors that values diversity and representative governance.
-We are committed to increasing diversity and representation through our diversity statistics on an annual basis.
+We are committed to increasing diversity and representation through our diversity, inclusion, equity, and belonging initiatives, and to disclosing our diversity statistics on an annual basis.